rleuneRT/dev_process/github_integration.md

   - type related: story, question, task
   - priority related: critical, urgent, normal, minor
   - process related: duplicate , wontfix
-  - state related: new, accepted, inprogress, fixed, closed
+  - state related: new, accepted,question, inprogress, verification, closed

 #### product code related

 - no special convention today, can be any name but NOT starting with the prefixes as described in next sections